thanasisn/BBand_LAP/Readme.md

 ### For CHP-1 tracker

  - Digest async and step files for later analysis

 ### Other processes

 - Quality Check of radiation data (QCRad)
   - Flags data using mainly the algorithm of C. N. Long and Y. Shi (2006)
 - Clear sky identification (CSid)
   - Flags data as affected by clouds or not with the algorithm of M. J. Reno and C.
     W. Hansen (2016)
+- Investigate long-term trends (Work in progress)
+  - Process similar to A. Natsis, A. Bais and C. Meleti (2023)
 - Creates TSI data used in analysis
 - Imports atmospheric pressure data from proxies
 - Keeps an `md5sum` of all input files to check for bit rot and other data corruption.

+### For EPPLEY-IR

+- Digest raw data
+  - Signal from EPPLEY-IR

+### For Inclined CM-21

+- Digest raw data
+  - Signal from an Inclined CHP-1

+### For TOT

+- Parse Global radiation data prepared with an external and independent process
+  - Read *.TOT files
+  - Do some plots and comparisons

 ### Tools